GraniteWMS/GraniteDocs/docs/integration/acumatica/integration-jobs.md

 | Released | COMPLETED|

 ### Master data jobs
-MasterItems has its own Job.
-This Job fetches all StockItems from the Acumatica Rest API and compares them to the MasterItems in Granite.
+MasterItems and TradingPartners have their own Jobs.
+These Jobs fetch all StockItems, Vendors, and Customers from  Acumatica and compares them to the MasterItems and TradingPartners in Granite.
 Any inserts / updates are done as required.

 The document jobs also sync changes to the MasterItems that are on the document.
 This means that on sites that do not make many changes to their MasterItems it is better to limit running this job to once a day or even less frequently.

+Document Jobs do not automatically sync trading partners as they are not required to create to the document in Granite and as such are only synced when the TradingPartner Job runs.

 ## Install